GSA-TTS/identity-site/content/_en/landing/create_an_account.md

 ---
 layout: landing
 title: Create an account
-description: Join the millions of people who trust login.gov for safe, secure access to government agencies.
+description: Join the millions of people who trust Login.gov for safe, secure access to government agencies.
 one_account_banner: true
 permalink: /create-an-account/